fubaritico/date-time-picker/README.md

 `DatePicker`, `DateTimePicker`, `TimePicker` and `DateRangePicker` are distinct components.

+✅ tested locally with [yalc](https://github.com/wclr/yalc) on a real project (types, styles, functionality)

+❌ tested as a final imported package from NPM (not yet)

 ## Work in progress

 Tests have to be written for `DateRangePicker`.

-Some integration tests still have to be done in real projects.
-Though the component works fine in the preview.
+Some integration tests still are currently performed in real projects.

+Note that the component works fine in the preview, but it's not imported as a package.

+Icon component will be removed and replaced by local SVGs imported statically.

 ## Issues

-No issues at the moment.
+Some work has to be done with peer dependencies.

 ## Styling